28 october - 20 november 2019

 UN, World Bank and OECD data are periodic (annual) and are used with standard statistical analysis to establish a baseline about the number of people in extreme poverty at the beginning of each year.
 The World Poverty Clock is consulted daily to calculate an incremental index, used to progressively modify the baseline, obtaining the data in real time.

-A robotics engineer, hacker, interaction designer, TED Fellow, Eisenhower Fellow, and World Yale Fellow.
-A digital communication and inclusion expert and cyber-ecologist.
 The artistic duo Salvatore Iaconesi and Oriana Persico observes the mutations of human beings and societies due to the advent of ubiquitous networks and technologies.
 Between poetics and politics, bodies and architectures, squats and revolutionary business models, the couple promotes a vision of the world in which art is the glue that connects science, politics, and economics.
 They are the authors of global performances, publications, and works on exhibit all over the world.
 They teach and have teached courses such as Near Future, Transmedia and Interaction Design in several universities such as ISIA School of Design in Florence, ‘La Sapienza’ University of Rome, RUFA – Rome University of Fine Arts and IED.
 They are the founders of the research center HER – Human Ecosystems Relazioni, based in Rome since 2016, and of the international network AOS – Art is Open Source, dedicated to the interconnections between art, science, and technology.